Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/git-github_notes/markdown/intro.md

 > 1. Click the new pull request button
 >
 >      ![alt text][img11]
-> 1. Under Compring changes there are two dropdown menus to compare changes between branches.
-Fromthe dropdown menu starting with "base:" select the master branch, select your branch from the other.
+> 1. Under Comparing changes there are two dropdown menus to compare changes between branches.
+From the dropdown menu starting with "base:" select the master branch, select your branch from the other dropdown.
 A green checkmark should appear to the right indicating that the two branches are able to merge with no conflicts.
 Once you ensure that the checkmark has apeared click the "Create pull request" button.
 >
 >      ![alt text][img12]
 > 1. Notice the box similar to the one from commiting.
 It shows the same message and description as the last commit.
 Edit this to illistrate all the differences between the compareing branches.
 Click "Create pull request".